 Large block styles must be added to an external CSS table.

 Duplicate pages reduce the uniqueness of published content and have a negative effect on website ranking in search results.
 Identical text fragments are often found on the filter and pagination pages with numerous product cards that need a brief description.
-All such duplicates must be detected and removed.

-13) Audit of the sequence of product page links
+13. Sequence of product page links

 If a website includes an excessive number of improperly configured links, this will certainly result in other critical errors, such as duplicate pages, decreased website load speed, and search indexing issues.
-Therefore, you need to constantly analyze the sequence of all links and remove the unnecessary ones.

-15) Audit of extra outbound links
+15. Audit of extra outbound links

 Don’t link to other resources when this is irrelevant or unnecessary.
 Outbound links may result in traffic loss and make the website less attractive to search engines.
 At the same time, there are situations when links to landings, forums, social media, and other related resources facilitate website promotion.

-16) Audit of the indexing of technical pages
+16. Audit of the indexing of technical pages

 Technical pages must be closed from indexing not only with a robots.txt file but also using the meta tags in a HEAD element.
 Also, you need to add a «rel=”» attribute that disallows following the links on closed pages.